SimonEnsemble/ShortestPathMolecularGraphKernels.jl/docs/src/index.md

 # `ShortestPathMolecularGraphKernels.jl`

 ## overview
-a *molecular graph* represents a molecule as a simple graph (nodes: atoms; edges: bonds) where (a) nodes are "labeled" with the atomic species (H, C, N, etc.) and (b) edges are "labeled" with the bond type (aromatic, single, double, triple).
+a *molecular graph* represents a molecule as a simple graph (nodes: atoms; edges: bonds) where (a) nodes are "labeled" with the atomic species (H, C, N, etc.) of the atoms they represent and (b) edges are "labeled" with the type (aromatic, single, double, triple) of bond they represent.

-a *molecular graph kernel*, loosely, scores the similarity of two molecular graphs. formally, it corresponds with an inner product of two feature vectors of the molecular graphs.
+a *molecular graph kernel*, loosely, scores the similarity of two molecular graphs. more formally, it corresponds with an inner product of two feature vectors of the molecular graphs. so, some mapping from a molecular graph to a vector representation, theoretically, underlies a molecular graph kernel.

-generally, a *shortest path molecular graph kernel* characterizes each molecular graph by its shortest paths between every pair of nodes and the atom-bond label sequences along those paths. we implement two variants that, given two input molecular graphs, count pairs of corresponding shortest paths with the same:
+generally, a *shortest path molecular graph kernel* characterizes each molecular graph by all shortest paths between every pair of nodes in the graph. it looks at the length of and the atom-bond label sequence along these shortest paths. we implement two variants of the shortest path graph kernel. given two input molecular graphs, the kernel counts pairs of corresponding shortest paths between them having the same:
 1. length and unordered pair of atom labels on the source and destination node
-2. length and exact atom-bond label sequence. the exact sequence matching is much more expressive of molecular similarity but corresponds with a sparser feature vector.
+2. length and exact atom-bond label sequence. the exact sequence matching is much more expressive of molecular similarity, but it corresponds with a sparser underlying feature vector.

 this Julia package, `ShortestPathMolecularGraphKernels.jl`:
 * employs `MolecularGraph.jl` to interpret a SMILES specification of a molecular structure as a molecular graph.
 * pre-computes and stores all shortest paths along the molecular graph and the atom-bond label sequences along them.
-* computes the shortest path graph kernel between any two input molecular graphs, using either (a) length and terminal node labels or (b) length and exact atom-bond label sequence scoring criteria.
+* computes the shortest path graph kernel between any two input molecular graphs, using either scoring criteria: same (a) length and terminal node labels or (b) length and exact atom-bond label sequence.
-* implements a multi-threaded Gram matrix computation.
+* implements a multi-threaded computation of a Gram (molecule-molecule similarity) matrix for machine learning.

 ## example